CTSRD-CHERI/cheritest/README.md

         assert self.MIPS.c1.offset == HexInt(0x12345)
         # Note: unlike self.assertRegisterEqual() the assertion above will also print the full value of
         # $c1 which is very useful for debugging tests

-    # TODO: this should be part of BaseBERITestCase!
-    def test_trap_count(self):
-        assert self.MIPS.v0 == 0, "This test should not have trapped" self.assertTrapInfoNoTrap(self.MIPS.k1, "This test should not have trapped")
 ```

 ### Writing tests with custom trap handlers